-During your co-op term, you will participate in course work that is designed to connect your classroom learning with your professional on-the-job training.
+During your co-op term, you will participate in coursework that is designed to connect your classroom learning with your professional on-the-job training.

 - Discussions: During the work term, you will participate in three forum discussions in Moodle.
 You will share original posts of 400 to 500 words.
 For each forum, the faculty advisor will post content for you to consider and comment on in your post.
 You will also meet with the faculty advisor to 'check in' and to discuss your post.
-The faculty advisor will contact you by email at the beginning of the term to set up the days/times for these meetings. - Case study: At the end of the work term, you will develop a unique case study.
-This assignment is an opportunity for you to reflect on and analyze a specific case of public relations practice that you have experienced or observed in the workplace during this second co-op term.
-The case study is a written report of 1,500-2,000 words that draws on your experience or your observation of a project, program or issue in your workplace.
-This assignment provides you with an opportunity to develop the report-writing skills necessary in today's workplace.
-Academically, it is your opportunity to analyze and reflect on a specific case of public relations practice.
-You will analyze your case in the context of what you have learned in the classroom about public relations.
-See the course Moodle page for additional assignment details.
-We will also plan to discuss this assignment during one of our agreed-upon meetings.
-We can meet for additional sessions, if/as needed, while you complete this project.
+The faculty advisor will contact you by email at the beginning of the term to set up the days/times for these meetings. - Reflection: At the end of the work term, you will reflect on your personal growth as both a student and a practitioner of public relations, drawing on concrete examples to explain and support your thinking.
+Details about the reflection assignment are available in Moodle.
+We will also discuss the assignment during one of our scheduled meetings.